 - a.
 Describes the compliance status of an emissions unit with respect to each applicable federal requirement; - b.
 Describes how compliance will be achieved if an emissions unit is not in compliance with an applicable federal requirement at the time of permit issuance; - c.
-Assures that an emissions unit will continue to comply with those permit conditions with which it is in compliance; and - d.
-Assures that an emissions unit will comply with, on a timely basis, any applicable federal requirement that will become effective during the permit term. any future applicable federal requirement on a timely basis. - 9.
-Compliance Schedule [Reference: 40 CFR Part 70.5(c)(8)(iii)(C)]
+Assures that an emissions unit will continue to comply with those permit conditions with which it is in compliance; and d.
+Assures that an emissions unit will comply with, on a timely basis, any applicable federal requirement that will become effective during the permit term.

+9. Compliance Schedule [Reference: 40 CFR Part 70.5(c)(8)(iii)(C)]